Echoes (Hawkeye): Writing

-Directors Bert & Bertie described "The version of Maya we’ve seen has been born of losing her father, and she reacts to things very emotionally and very in the moment" while calling Kazi "a passionate, more level-headed character".
-They said that Maya Lopez's life "became about revenge for her father’s death" and noted how she had "spent her life driven by that moment when she loses him".
-Fee felt that Kazi was in a "wonderful" dilemma as "he’s trying to keep the organization [Tracksuit Mafia] intact but he’s also loyal to her [Lopez].
+Directors Bert and Bertie described "The version of Maya we've seen has been born of losing her father, and she reacts to things very emotionally and very in the moment" while calling Kazi "a passionate, more level-headed character".
+They said that Maya Lopez's life "became about revenge for her father's death" and noted how she had "spent her life driven by that moment when she loses him".
+Fee felt that Kazi was in a "wonderful" dilemma as "he's trying to keep the organization [Tracksuit Mafia] intact but he's also loyal to her [Lopez].
 They have a history together.
-They’ve known each other all their lives, and he might be harboring some deeper feelings for her".
+They've known each other all their lives, and he might be harboring some deeper feelings for her".
 He also stated that while he cares for Lopez, he thinks that Kazi wants to have more authority than Lopez.

 Casting

 The episode stars Jeremy Renner as Clint Barton, Hailee Steinfeld as Kate Bishop, Tony Dalton as Jack Duquesne, Alaqua Cox as Maya Lopez / Echo, Fra Fee as Kazi, Aleks Paunovic as Ivan, Piotr Adamczyk as Thomas, and Zahn McClarnon as William Lopez.
 Also appearing are Carlos Navarro as Enrique, Cade Woodward as Nathaniel Barton, Darnell Besaw as young Maya Lopez, and Phoenix Crepin as young Kazi.
 Vincent D'Onofrio makes an uncredited cameo appearance as Wilson Fisk.

+Besaw is Cox's real-life cousin, resulting in the younger version of Lopez resembling Cox.
+The directors were enthralled to have a family connection between the two, with Bertie noting Besaw learned ASL for the role, and had "a wonderful naivety and charm to her that sets up the character in exactly the right way".